openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

 .. warning::
-  After you delete a file, any links to the file from inside or outside the course will be broken.
-You must update links to files that you need to delete.
+  After you delete a file, any links to the file from inside or outside the course are broken.
+You must update links to files that you delete.